chinalwb/whyVmoso/README.md

 # whyVmoso
-The reasons for why you'll prefer Vmoso to WeChat like apps for work communications
+Part of the reasons for why you'll prefer Vmoso to WeChat like apps for work communications

 I have been using both WeChat and Vmoso for communicating with my workmates and I found I prefer Vmoso.
 Introduce it to you: